Everything you need to know about the F1 Sprint format – including how it works

 The cars will then enter Parc Ferme after FP1, before being released for FP2, which will take place on Saturday morning.
 Here, they will be able to use one set of tyres, of their choice.

-They will then return to Parc Ferme ahead of Sprint Qualifying, before being placed back in the quarantined environment overnight ahead of Sunday’s race.
+They will then return to Parc Ferme ahead of F1 Sprint, before being placed back in the quarantined environment overnight ahead of Sunday’s race.

 What if it's wet?

-If FP1 or Qualifying is held in wet conditions, teams will be given an additional set of intermediates tyres, but must then return a used set of those before Sprint Qualifying.
+If FP1 or Qualifying is held in wet conditions, teams will be given an additional set of intermediates tyres, but must then return a used set of those before F1 Sprint.

-If Sprint Qualifying is wet, the teams may return one set of used or intermediate tyres afterwards, to be replaced with a new set.
+If F1 Sprint is wet, the teams may return one set of used or intermediate tyres afterwards, to be replaced with a new set.

 How does Parc Ferme work?

 Rules forbid the changing of major components in Parc Ferme to avoid teams moving to create special ‘qualifying cars’ while also limiting the number of hours required for preparing the car for the following day.